TIGERs-Mannheim/Firmware/README.md

 1. Just select the desired configuration and hit Run (requires OpenOCD to be setup correctly)
 1. This can also be selected in the toolbar (white arrow in green circle)
 1. All files required to flash the target are build automatically before the flash procedure starts
+1. Alternatively, if you have tigerflash set up, you can use the mb2019_Release_Flash or bs2018_Release_Flash build configurations which will automatically flash the corresponding device after build

 ## Debugging
 Each processor can be debugged individually